 In 2009, Google’s team of petitioners was joined by a couple of Apple engineers, who submitted their own petition to recognize 625 emojis.
 And in 2010, the Unicode Consortium accepted the idea.
 This paved the way for emojis to become a standard form of online communication.

 The Continuing Evolution of Emojis

 Ready to ramp up your company’s digital presence?
-Get in touch with the team at Pennington Creative and ask about our custom graphics, blog posts, eBooks, and social media updates.
+Get in touch with the team at Pennington Creative and ask about our custom graphics, eBooks, and social media updates.
 We’ll craft a custom bundle of digital marketing tools to boost your company’s visibility and attract new customers.